-- 16.1 The Administrator shall be responsible for the information security of each IT asset (hardware, software, application or data). - Only authorised staff who have a justified and approved business need shall be given access to restricted areas containing information systems or stored data. - 16.3 Access to computer facilities shall be restricted to authorised users who have a business requirement to use the facilities. - 16.4 Access to data and system utilities shall be managed and restricted to the IT Administrator. - 16.5 Locally stored backups are on a secure network storage drive in the Cooperative's server room.
-These stored files will be additionally password protected.
+- 16.1 The Administrator shall be responsible for the information security of each IT asset (hardware, software, application or data). - 16.2 Only authorised staff who have a justified and approved business need shall be given access to restricted areas containing information systems or stored data. - 16.3 Access to computer facilities shall be restricted to authorised users who have a business requirement to use the facilities. - 16.4 Access to data and system utilities shall be managed and restricted to the IT Administrator. - 16.5 Locally stored backups are on a secure network storage drive in the Co-operative's server room.
+These stored files are password protected and encrypted.